DataDog/integrations-extras/bind9/README.md

 #### File Monitoring

-1. Log in to your Bind9 device.
+1. Log in to your Bind 9 device.
-2. Open `named.conf` file to add a logging clause:
+2. Open the `named.conf` file to add a logging clause:
     ```
     logging {
      channel <example_channel> {